 No, weddings and wedding photos are not permitted.

 FAQ: Are the homes open at all during the closed season?

-The homes are only open between April 19th through November 10th.
+The homes are only open between May 1 through October 30, Wednesday through Sunday.